rpy2/rpy2/doc/source/robjects.rst

 Operators
 ---------

-Mathematical operations on vectors: the following operations are performed element-wise, recycling the shortest vector if necessary.
+Mathematical operations on two vectors: the following operations are performed element-wise, recycling the shortest vector if, and as much as, necessary.

 +--------+---------+
 | ``+``  | Add     |